Hieromon/AutoConnect/README.md

 ## Change log

+### [1.1.5] Mar.
+19, 2020
+- Supports an attempt order when available APs would be found multiple, and RSSI lower bound on AP signal strength.
+This option can specify the order of connection attempting according to the WiFi signal strength indicated with RSSI.
+(PR #187)

 ### [1.1.4] Feb.
 14, 2020
 - Supports for overriding text of the menu items with user-defined labels.
 - Fixed the compiler warning with experimental WiFi mode of ESP8266.